Karl Jacobs

-Karl Jacobs (born July 19, 1998), formerly known as GamerBoyKarl, is an American Twitch streamer and YouTuber.
-He rose to prominence as a member of MrBeast's on-screen cast.
-He would later develop his own videos, primarily Minecraft content.
-Jacobs is the creator of the anthology series Tales from the SMP set in the Dream SMP, which will be adapted into a series of comic books published by Dark Horse Comics.
-He is also a co-host of the Banter podcast with fellow YouTubers Sapnap and GeorgeNotFound.
+Karl Thomas Jacobs (born July 19, 1998), formerly known as GamerBoyKarl, is an American YouTuber, author, writer, and producer.
+He rose to prominence as a member of MrBeast's on-screen cast and then developed his own videos, primarily Minecraft content.
+Jacobs is the creator of the anthology series Tales from the SMP set in the Dream SMP, which was adapted into a series of comic books published by Dark Horse Comics.
+He was also a co-host of the Banter podcast with fellow YouTubers Sapnap and GeorgeNotFound.